tohojo/flent/doc/misc.rst

 running the control server.
 The server will try to find the library on startup and refuse to run if it is not available, unless explicitly told otherwise.

+Due to the hassle of using D-ITG, it is recommended to install :command:`irtt` instead and use that for VoIP tests.

 Bugs
 ----